 Would you like to know more about amateur (ham) radio?

-Are you a licensed ham and new to the area, been here forever or just have an interest in amateur radio, consider joining SMARC.
-Our 100+ members would enjoy meeting you, making a new friend and sharing the excitement.
-Maybe you need help getting started or with a radio or antenna.
-There is a group of mentors ready and willing to offer assistance.
+Are you a licensed ham, new to the area, been here forever or just have an interest in amateur radio?
+Please consider joining the Smoky Mountain Amateur Radio Club.
+Our 100+ members would enjoy meeting you, making a new friend and sharing the knowledge and excitement this hobby has to offer.
+Maybe you need help getting started, or need help finding or programming a radio, or putting up an antenna.
+There is a group of mentors who are ready, willing and able to offer assistance.

 One good way to learn about SMARC is to join a Zoom session either every M-Th at about 8:30am to 10:15am or at a monthly meeting.
 Click the Join Zoom Link below.
 Passcode is w4olb.